HtmlUnit/NHtmlUnit/README.md

 Authours
 --------

-NHtmlUnit was written by Asbjørn Ulsberg and Karsten Strand at OKB AS.
+NHtmlUnit was written by AsbjÃ¸rn Ulsberg and Karsten Strand at OKB AS.